 BURN BANS AND REGULATIONS

-If an air-quality burn ban is called (typically in the fall and winter), ALL outdoor fires (including recreational fires) may be prohibited on public and private property.
+Recreational fires are prohibited during air pollution alerts.
+If a burn ban is called by the Puget Sound Clean Air Agency, typically in the fall or winter, ALL outdoor fires - including recreational fires - are prohibited on public and private property.

-Complaints or concerns about outdoor burning:
+Complaints about outdoor burning

 - If you have a fire-safety concern, call 911 immediately.